edaplayground/eda-playground/docs/intro.rst

    someone compile and debug errors.
 I would highly recommend others to use it if they are asking SV related questions."

-   -- Ricardo Goto, MTS Design Engineer at AMD (using private deployment)
+   -- Ricardo Goto, Verification Engineer (using private deployment)

    "I work in a large environment where compiles and sims take a considerable amount of time.
 When I'm developing/debugging, sometimes I want to use Verilog/SystemVerilog syntax that I have not used before.